apache/trafficcontrol/docs/source/api/cachegroups_id.rst

 Response Structure
 ------------------
-:fallbacks: An array of :term:`Cache Group` names that are registered as "fallbacks" for use when this :term:`Cache Group` is unavailable\ [#fallbacks]_
+:fallbacks: An array of strings that are :ref:`Cache Group names <cache-group-name>` that are registered as :ref:`cache-group-fallbacks` for this :term:`Cache Group`\ [#fallbacks]_

 	.. versionadded:: ATCv4.0

-		This field was added to all versions of this endpoint with Apache Traffic Control version 4.0
+		This field was added to all versions of this endpoint with :abbr:`ATC (Apache Traffic Control)` version 4.0

-:fallbackToClosest:   If ``true``, Traffic Router will direct clients to peers of this :term:`Cache Group` in the event that it becomes unavailable\ [#fallbacks]_
+:fallbackToClosest:             A boolean value that defines the :ref:`cache-group-fallback-to-closest` behavior of this :term:`Cache Group`\ [#fallbacks]_
-:id:                  Integral, unique identifier for the :term:`Cache Group`
+:id:                            An integer that is the :ref:`cache-group-id` of the :term:`Cache Group`
-:lastUpdated:         The date and time at which this :term:`Cache Group` was last updated, in an ISO-like format
+:lastUpdated:                   The time and date at which this entry was last updated in an ISO-like format
-:latitude:            Latitude of the :term:`Cache Group`
+:latitude:                      A floating-point :ref:`cache-group-latitude` for the :term:`Cache Group`
-:localizationMethods: An array of strings that name the localization methods enabled for this :term:`Cache Group`.
-Each of the three available localization methods may be present, with the following meanings:

-	CZ
-		Lookup in the Traffic Router's "Coverage Zone" file is enabled DEEP_CZ
-		Lookup in the Traffic Router's "Deep Coverage Zone" file is enabled GEO
-		Use of a geographical location-to-IP mapping database is enabled
+:localizationMethods:           An array of :ref:`cache-group-localization-methods` as strings

+	.. versionadded:: ATCv4.0

+		This field was added to all versions of this endpoint with :abbr:`ATC (Apache Traffic Control)` version 4.0

-:longitude:                     Longitude of the :term:`Cache Group`
+:longitude:                     A floating-point :ref:`cache-group-longitude` for the :term:`Cache Group`
-:name:                          The name of the :term:`Cache Group`
+:name:                          A string containing the :ref:`cache-group-name` of the :term:`Cache Group`
-:parentCachegroupId:            Integral, unique identifier of the :term:`Cache Group` that is this :term:`Cache Group`'s parent
+:parentCachegroupId:            An integer that is the :ref:`cache-group-id` of this :term:`Cache Group`'s :ref:`cache-group-parent` - or ``null`` if it doesn't have a :ref:`cache-group-parent`
-:parentCachegroupName:          The name of the :term:`Cache Group` that is this :term:`Cache Group`'s parent
+:parentCachegroupName:          A string containing the :ref:`cache-group-name` of this :term:`Cache Group`'s :ref:`cache-group-parent` - or ``null`` if it doesn't have a :ref:`cache-group-parent`
-:secondaryParentCachegroupId:   Integral, unique identifier of the :term:`Cache Group` that is this :term:`Cache Group`'s secondary parent
+:secondaryParentCachegroupId:   An integer that is the :ref:`cache-group-id` of this :term:`Cache Group`'s :ref:`cache-group-secondary-parent` - or ``null`` if it doesn't have a :ref:`cache-group-secondary-parent`
-:secondaryParentCachegroupName: The name of the :term:`Cache Group` that is this :term:`Cache Group`'s secondary parent
+:secondaryParentCachegroupName: A string containing the :ref:`cache-group-name` of this :term:`Cache Group`'s :ref:`cache-group-secondary-parent` :term:`Cache Group` - or ``null`` if it doesn't have a :ref:`cache-group-secondary-parent`
-:shortName:                     Abbreviation of the :term:`Cache Group` Name
+:shortName:                     A string containing the :ref:`cache-group-short-name` of the :term:`Cache Group`
-:typeId:                        The integral, unique identifier for the :term:`Type` of :term:`Cache Group`
+:typeId:                        An integral, unique identifier for the ':term:`Type`' of the :term:`Cache Group`
-:typeName:                      The name of the :term:`Type` of this :term:`Cache Group`
+:typeName:                      A string that names the :ref:`cache-group-type` of this :term:`Cache Group`

 .. code-block:: http
 	:caption: Response Example